ArctosDB/documentation-wiki/_documentation/catalog.markdown

 1.  **Integer**: Catalog number must be positive integers.
-Arctos provides tools to predict the next number (e.g., data entry can leave catalog number blank), find gaps in sequences, search by ranges, and provide GUIDs of the “expected” format.
-Only this format comes with these tools and abilities, and it is often worthwhile to convert existing mixed-string catalog “series” to Integer catalog numbers and store the old numbers as other IDs.
+Arctos provides tools to predict the next number (e.g., data entry can leave catalog number blank), find gaps in sequences, search by ranges, and provide GUIDs of the "expected" format.
+Only this format comes with these tools and abilities, and it is often worthwhile to convert existing mixed-string catalog "series" to Integer catalog numbers and store the old numbers as other IDs.
 2.  **Prefix-Integer-Suffix**: An integer is required, and may be accompanied by a prefix and/or suffix.
 The concatenation of